norajeon/PassionProject/README.md

 The MVP would allow the user to type in each medication, separate them based on time and day, and remind the user once it's time to take the medication.

+This repo contains the backend which utilizes MySQL and Spring Boot.

 Pre-Development UI